 We're always talking with teachers on Ziplet to get feedback and answer questions.
 We've noticed a few questions come up often, and we wanted to share a few of the features that most commonly go unnoticed.

-1. Connect Ziplet with your Google Classroom
+1. Connect Ziplet with your Google Classroom or Microsoft Teams

 Sometimes it isn’t practical or desirable to have your student register.
 That’s where GO!
 Classes come in.